cubing/twsearch/README.md

 `-v`   Increase verbosity.
 If followed immediately by a digit, that digit
      sets the verbosity.

+## Pruning Tables

+The pruning tables are written to a system-dependent cache directory.
+On Unix, the default system directory is `~/.cache/`, and on Apple platforms the default system directory is `~/Library/Caches/`; on both of these platforms the default can be overrriden by setting the `XDG_CACHE_HOME` environment variable.
+On Windows, the default location is obtained from the `LOCALAPPDATA` environment variable.

+Unless a directory is explicitly specified with the `--cachedir` option, a `twsearch` subdirectory will be created for the pruning tables.

+In environment values and in the `--cachedir` option, a leading tilde will be expanded with the contents of the `HOME` environment variable.

+## Status

 What is working so far:

 * Parsing ksolve file